syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 SfDataGrid control can be loaded inside any layout such as GridLayout, StackLayout etc. When you load SfDataGrid inside a StackLayout, you have to set the Horizontal and/or VerticalOptions of the SfDataGrid and its parent to “LayoutOptions.FillAndExpand” based on the orientation of the container in which SfDataGrid is loaded.

 Refer the following code example to load the SfDataGrid control inside a StackLayout.
-The VerticalOptions of the StackLayout and SfDataGrid alone is set as “FillAndExpand” as the default orientation of the StackLayout is vertical
+The VerticalOptions of the StackLayout and SfDataGrid alone is set as “FillAndExpand” as the default orientation of the StackLayout is vertical.

 {% tabs %}
 {% highlight xaml %}